RafailAndreou/RafailAndreou/README.md

 # Welcome to Rafail Andreou's GitHub Profile!

 Hey there!
-I'm Rafail Andreou, born in 2002 and currently pursuing my passion for computer science at university.
+I'm Rafail Andreou, born in 2002 and currently pursuing my passion for computer science at the University Of Thessaly.
 Let me tell you a bit about my journey so far.

 ## About Me